IDRALORAS/Calculator/README.txt

-oegbfiosThis is a basic calculator application for iOS.
+This is a basic calculator application for iOS.